Mount Beerwah: Public access

 Mount Beerwah summit trail was controversially closed to climbing from 2009 to 2016, due to rock instability from bush fire.
 The Sunshine Coast Regional Council spent $400,000 on removing dangerous rocks and improving warning signs.

-As at 2019, Mount Beerwah along with Mount Tibrogargan, Ngungun, and the rest of the mountains with tracks remain open with maintained walking trails with the exception of Mount Coonowrin (which was permanently closed to public access in March 1999 due to the high risk of rock falls that had previously killed and injured climbers).
+As of 2019, Mount Beerwah along with Mount Tibrogargan, Ngungun, and the rest of the mountains with tracks remain open with maintained walking trails with the exception of Mount Coonowrin (which was permanently closed to public access in March 1999 due to the high risk of rock falls that had previously killed and injured climbers).

 There is a 2.6 km trail up from a state government maintained parking lot.
 The start of the trail is a "level 5 difficulty" walk that turns into a climb that can be done without equipment.
 Even experienced hikers should not attempt this trail unless they have at least three hours of daylight and there is no chance of rain.
 Depending on fitness, climbers should plan on taking two to three litres of water per person.